bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 </table>
 </div>

-The youngest person in the analysis was 46 years old which is young for someone to sustain a heart attack.
+The youngest person in the analysis was 46 years old which is relatively young to have a myocardial infarction.
 The oldest was 86 years old and the average age was 64 years old.

 The left ventricular diastolic dimension mean was 4.8 which is within normal range.
-The largest was 6.73 cm which is very large.
-The minimum was 3.42 though there is less of a concern with the lower LVIDD as there is with elevated ones.
+The largest was 6.73 cm which is large.
+The minimum was 3.42 though there is less of a concern with the lower LVDD as there is with elevated ones.

-The higher the level of fractional shortening is the better.
+The higher the level of fractional shortening the better.
 The minimum was very low at 0.01 and the largest was 0.61.
 Mean values are around 0.21.

 ```python